-What is the expanded asset purchase programme?
+What is the ECB’s asset purchase programme?

-22 Eanáir 2015 (updated on 31 March 2016)
+22 January 2015 (updated on 25 November 2022)

 Is the asset purchase programme legal ?

 Is the asset purchase programme monetary financing?

-But doesn’t the new programme force losses onto national central banks?
+But doesn’t the programme force losses onto national central banks?
 How is that compatible with a single monetary policy?

 Is the asset purchase programme aimed at helping specific countries?